jhpyle/docassemble/_docs/api.md

    `X-API-Key` cookie or header).
  - `include_inactive` (optional): set to `1` if inactive users should be included in the list.
+ - `next_id` (optional): the ID that can be provided to retrieve the next page of results.
+See the [pagination] section for more information.

 Required privileges:
  - `admin` or